AndrejOrsula/drl_grasping/README.md

 └── texture_n
 ```

+There are several databases with free PBR textures that you can use.
+Alternatively, you can clone [AndrejOrsula/pbr_textures](https://github.com/AndrejOrsula/pbr_textures) with 80 training and 20 testing textures.

 ### Supported Robots

 Only [Franka Emika Panda](https://github.com/AndrejOrsula/panda_ign) is currently supported, as this project lacks a more generic solution that would allow to easily utilise arbitrary models.
 If you need to use another robot with this source code, a simple switch to another robot model should not be too complicated, albeit time-consuming.